xbeat/Machine-Learning/README.md

 Introduction to Partial Functions in Python

 Partial functions in Python allow us to create new functions by fixing a subset of arguments of an existing function.
 This technique enhances code modularity and reusability.

+## Mastering Python Error Handling

+Understanding Exception

+Handling Basics Exception handling in Python is a way to deal with runtime errors gracefully.
+When an error occurs, instead of crashing, your program can catch the error and respond appropriately.
+This fundamental concept helps create more resilient and user-friendly applications.

 ## Using Regular Expressions for Natural Language Processing in Python